 Part 3 — Youth community based orders and intensive youth supervision orders

 [Division 1 (r.
-4-8) deleted in Gazette 27 Jun 2005 p.
+4-8) deleted: Gazette 27 Jun 2005 p.
 2851.]

 Division 2 — Taking of body samples

 9. Taking of body samples

 (1) If a youth community based order or an intensive youth supervision order is made on the condition or undertaking that the offender submit to the taking of a body sample, and the chief executive officer requires the offender to submit to the taking of a body sample —